Lupennat/ludb/CONFIG.md

 ## Read & Write Connections

 Sometimes you may wish to use one database connection for SELECT statements, and another for INSERT, UPDATE, and DELETE statements.
-Ludb makes this a breeze, and the proper connections will always be used whether you are using raw queries, the query builder, or the Eloquent ORM.
+Ludb makes this a breeze, and the proper connections will always be used whether you are using raw queries and the query builder.

 To see how read / write connections should be configured, let's look at this example: